 Step 7: Once you’ve added your desired notification content and actions, select Next: Set Targeting to proceed.

 Use the options on the Set Target screen to define your target audience, set the display triggers, set any campaign cooldown periods, and select your campaign goals.

 Define your target audience

 By default, geo campaigns are targeted at all users who trigger the selected geoplace(s).
 If you want to apply further conditions to refine your target audience (for example, users who have purchased at least 1 time and users who have used the app at least 5 times), use the Custom Audience tab of the audience builder to define your audience filters.

 Step 1: Under the Define Target Audience section of the screen, select Custom Audience and then select the type of data on which you want to base your filter.
-For detailed information on the data types and filter descriptions, see About audience filters.
+For detailed information on the data types and filter descriptions, see Segment and audience filters.

 To add additional filters, select Add a new filter to display the Select Operator options: